jese11/HCP-wiki-public/PublicData/How to Create an Ubuntu Instance in the AWS account that the NDA gives you when you request access to computational credits.md

 3. If you want, go to Actions→ Image and templates → Create image, if you want to create and save your own AMI and ...say...make it publicly available to the hcp community (h[cp-users@humanconnectome.org](mailto:hcp-users@humanconnectome.org)).
 We'd recommend using [NITRC\_CE](https://www.nitrc.org/projects/nitrc_es/) as your benchmark for usefulness in this regard.
 Future users can then use this 'community AMI' in step 1 of the AWS instance launcher.

+4. Want to try connecting an Instance to an EFS and syncing Workbench Tutorial Data?
+[Try this](../pages/5d16aebf-2bcf-4099-ae57-8a098bfdfc51&.md)